Return to the BUILD

 “With this issue… assemble the 12 plutonium rods for your DeLorean and fit them in the case.”

 This issue represents the end of the standard subscription.
-Any issues after this one are part of the optional extension.
+All issues after this one are part of the optional subscription extension.

 - Drive Time: Model Instructions

 - What Robert Zemeckis Did Next: Death Becomes Her (1992)